nullikacademy/custom-lobechat/contributing/Basic/Feature-Development.md

 ### Service Implementation

-In OpenGPT, the Service layer is mainly responsible for communicating with the backend service, encapsulating business logic, and providing data to other layers in the frontend. `SessionService` is a service class specifically handling business logic related to sessions.
+In LobeChat, the Service layer is mainly responsible for communicating with the backend service, encapsulating business logic, and providing data to other layers in the frontend. `SessionService` is a service class specifically handling business logic related to sessions.
 It encapsulates operations such as creating sessions, querying sessions, and updating sessions.

 To maintain code maintainability and extensibility, we place the logic related to session grouping in the `SessionService`.
 This helps to keep the business logic of the session domain cohesive.
 When business requirements increase or change, it becomes easier to modify and extend within this domain.